ProjectMOA/TrainingTracker/README.md

 we won't be able to see any modification in hot, but in exachange it'll allow us to test the .war after the compiling and packaging process.

 jettyStop - Stops the Jetty server, if any deployed.
+It's necessary to execute this command in a different terminal in which 'jettyRun' or 'jettyRunWar' were executed, unless they were executed in background with '&'.